Pinoccio/hardware-backpack-template/documentation/EEPROMLayout.rst

 to talk to instead.
 The format of the name is the same as that used for descriptor names, see below.

-There are two EEPROM sizes: The total size that is available and the amount of data that is currently stored in the EEPROM (including the header and checksum).
-This means that the latter also defines where the last descriptor ends and the checksum byte is.

 .. admonition:: Rationale: Firmware version